cyisfor/ctemplate/alternate-clike-syntax.md

 string quote eatspace open_paren code eatspace close_paren string

-where tag is some "thisisctemplate_notafunction" identifier-like text, open_paren and close_paren are any of MANY opening/closing delimiters, such as
+where quote is some "thisisctemplate_notafunction" identifier-like text, open_paren and close_paren are any of MANY opening/closing delimiters, such as
 ( and )
 (( and ))
 { and }